 - a.
-Right to be free from torture - b.
-Right to primary education - 2.
-Identify whether or not an infringement of human rights has occurred and if it has, identify the right which has been infringed and explain the nature of the infringement. - a.
-X is unfaithful towards his wife. - b.
-X has been unfaithful towards his wife, Y. Y wants to divorce X. Under the country's Law on Marriage and Divorce, a wife cannot seek divorce on the grounds of adultery.
-But the same law permits a husband to so file if his wife commits the same act. - c.
-R, an employee of a shopping mall, is found to be secretly taking photographs of people using the changing rooms in the shopping mall. - d.
-Littering in public places. - e.
-The university provides condom vending machines in the men's toilet but not in the women's toilet. - f.
-The police refuse to file a complaint of theft by a migrant worker because he is a non-citizen. - g.
-A person protests against the performance of religious ceremonies using loudspeakers as his sleep is disturbed.
-Others in society get angry and force the person to vacate his house. - h.
-A person is tortured in custody by the police.

-1. Identify State obligations (Respect, Protect, Fulfil)

-a.
-Right to be free from torture

-Respect: The State should not torture anyone.

-Protect: The State should take action against its agent or any other person committing an act of torture.

-Fulfil: The State should provide training on investigation techniques to police officers so they will not be tempted to use torture to acquire information.

-b.
-Right to primary education

-Respect: The State should not take any action that deprives a child from the right to access primary education.

-Protect: The State should take action against any person preventing a child from accessing free education.

-Fulfil: The State must adopt policies to provide for an adequate number of schools, sufficient text books and uniforms so every child can access the right to free primary education.
+Right to be free from torture - Respect: The State should not torture anyone. - Protect: The State should take action against its agent or any other person committing an act of torture. - Fulfil: The State should provide training on investigation techniques to police officers so they will not be tempted to use torture to acquire information. - b.
+Right to primary education - Respect: The State should not take any action that deprives a child from the right to access primary education. - Protect: The State should take action against any person preventing a child from accessing free education. - Fulfil: The State must adopt policies to provide for an adequate number of schools, sufficient text books and uniforms so every child can access the right to free primary education.